Hollow667/flaminglustbot/README.md

 ## me

 This is my first python program.
-I am more experienced with strict object-oriented languages like Java and C#.
+I am more experienced with strictly-typed object-oriented languages like Java and C#.
 Please excuse the non-pythonic quirks of my code.

 ## feel free to fork and steal